understanding and improving water quality in UK rivers

 The Riverfly Census was our way of collecting much needed high-resolution, scientifically robust data about water quality in our rivers.

-Across several iconic rivers, we have professionally sampled and analysed invertebrate life to understand the health of the river and the issues which need tackling.
+Across English and Welsh rivers, we have professionally sampled and analysed invertebrate life to understand the the water quality issues that need tackling

 We use this professional, scientific evidence to campaign for improved protection of our wild waters.